Statement on Tax Reform and the Charitable Deduction

 The extensive data about the amount of charitable giving and the public’s ongoing support for this policy demonstrates the importance of maintaining the charitable tax deduction.

-- Giving to the arts by individuals, foundations, and corporations grew 7.0 percent to $17.07 billion in 2015—representing 4.6 percent of all charitable giving and the fourth consecutive year of growth and made 2015 the highest arts contribution year ever, even when adjusted for inflation.
+- Giving to the arts by individuals, foundations, and corporations grew 6.4 percent to $18.21 billion in 2016—representing 4.88 percent of all charitable giving and the fifth consecutive year of growth.

 - Charitable giving enjoys wide public support.
 A 2016 study by the Independent Sector found that 88 percent of voters believe we should make it easier for people to deduct charitable contributions from their taxes.